Skip to content

 • Are self-motivated and disciplined

-• Don’t mind handling business tasks
+• Do not mind handling business tasks

 • Want to keep all your earnings